10 Delicious South African Foods & Drink You Need to Try

 Craft gin in South Africa is booming.
 In its simplest definition, gin is a base spirit + JUNIPER + optional other botanicals.
 The base spirit can be made from barley, rye, corn, grapes, wheat, etc.

 One way some gin distillers in South Africa make their gin stand out is to incorporate the local fynbos, which is a specific type of vegetation in South Africa.
-We had the opportunity to try the crisp and zesty Gin Classic from Inverroche, which is known for incorporating fynbos into their trilogy of gins (Classic Verdant, and Amber).
+We had the opportunity to try the crisp and zesty Gin Classic from Inverroche, which is known for incorporating fynbos into its trilogy of gins (Classic Verdant, and Amber).
 Other brands we tried that we enjoyed were the Musgrave Pink Gin and the Six Dogs Blue Gin.

 Gin makers such as Indlovu are even using unusual ingredients like elephant dung to make their gin stand out.
 Hmmm … I don’t know about that.